… or why u not work !?

 In my case, transistors TR4, TR5, TR7, and TR8 had to be resoldered.

-Here is an example of properly resoldered TR4.
+Here is an example of a properly resoldered TR4.

 After this operation composite signal started to work again but to my surprise(again), it wasn’t much better than a blurry RF that I’ve already tested.
 According to smart guys from internetz this poor quality of the composite output is caused by at least three factors.

-First is an old inductor (L2) circuit, the second is audio interfering with composite signal and third (ghosting) is a lack of new LC filter near TEA2000 encoder.
+The first is an old inductor (L2) circuit, the second is audio interfering with the composite signal, and the third (ghosting) is a lack of a new LC filter near the TEA2000 encoder.

 An old inductor circuit can be easily turned off by simply removing a ceramic capacitor C3.

-I’ve skipped creating new LC circuit simply because I didn’t have 15mH inductor on a shelf.
+I skipped creating a new LC circuit simply because I didn’t have a 15mH inductor on a shelf.
 However, after these two simple mods, the screen started to look way better.
 Keep in mind that it still can be improved.